 There is a relationship between consuming milk and increased frequency of acne – and acne is a very common PCOS symptom.
 The two conditions are often observed together because some types of acne are caused by androgen, a natural chemical that that is released from eating dairy products.
 Reducing dairy may alleviate acne, but there is no proven link between restricting dairy and improving your PCOS.

 As you may expect, research linked to infertility is a popular topic, ranging from these diet-based investigations to chemicals and pesticides.

 Yep, scientists have studied this relationship as well.
 A study by Chavarro et al. suggested that high-fat dairy products can promote fertility.
 If you are trying to get pregnant, you may want to discuss this aspect of your diet with your doctor or dietitian.
 Many people associate dairy with calcium.
 For people who limit dairy in their diets, due to allergies or acne-related side effects, there are numerous non-dairy Calcium sources.
 Our PCOS Nutrition Center lists kale, broccoli, bok choy, salmon, seeds, and quinoa as excellent sources of calcium.
 As you may know, some women with PCOS struggle to become pregnant.
 Talk to your doctor about PCOS and fertility as well as how to incorporate dairy into your diet

 If dairy does not contribute to PCOS, what can I do?

-We know that to improve PCOS symptoms, it helps to lose 5-10% of your body weight and and exercise regularly.
+We do know that to improve PCOS symptoms, it helps to lose 5-10% of your body weight and exercise regularly.
 Your dietitian will be able to work with you to determine a specific PCOS diet to optimize your health.
 The combination of improving your food choices, being more active, and working with a dietitian and your doctor can be the jump-start you need!